BrandonQi/Patient-Information-Management-System/README.md

 	Using multithreads to keep listen to the server in background;

-	Support Socket communication with the server;
+	Support Socket communication in JSON with the server;

 HRSClient_browser:
 	Webpage implmented with HTML, CSS and JavaScript;